-GRI Standard GRI Content Section or sub-section of the 2020 CMR index / Reference/ Direct response Material topic: Compliance with and adaptation to the regulatory framework 103-1 Explanation of the material topic and its boundary "Risk management - Operational and reputational risk - Legal/ Regulatory" CMR 2020 GRI 103: Management approach 103-2 The management approach and its components "Risk management - Operational and reputational risk - Legal/ Regulatory" CMR 2020 103-3 Evaluation of the management approach "Risk management - Operational and reputational risk - Legal/ Regulatory" CMR 2020 GRI 419: Socioeconomic compliance GRI 419: Socioeconomic compliance 419-1 Non-compliance with laws and regulations in the social and economic area Note 23.3 CFS.
+GRI Standard GRI Content Section or sub-section of the 2020 CMR index / Reference/ Direct response Material topic: Compliance with and a adaptation to the regulatory framework 103-1 Explanation of the material topic and its boundary "Risk management - Operational and reputational risk - Legal/ Regulatory" CMR 2020 GRI 103: Management approach 103-2 The management approach and its components "Risk management - Operational and reputational risk - Legal/ Regulatory" CMR 2020 103-3 Evaluation of the management approach "Risk management - Operational and reputational risk - Legal/ Regulatory" CMR 2020 GRI 419: Socioeconomic compliance GRI 419: Socioeconomic compliance 419-1 Non-compliance with laws and regulations in the social and economic area Note 23.3 CFS.
 There have been no cases of non-compliance leading to any sanctions been received that exceed the threshold considered significant for reporting under the GRI framework (€50m).
-Material topic: Ensure operational eff fectiveness and business continuity 103-1 Explanation of the material topic and its boundary "Risk management - Operational and reputational risk" CMR 2020 GRI 103: Management approach 103-2 The management approach and its components "Risk management - Operational and reputational risk" CMR 2020 103-3 Evaluation of the management approach "Risk management - Operational and reputational risk" CMR 2020 "COVID-19: CaixaBank's response to the emergency and contribution to recovery" CMR 2020 Material topic: Communication of un derstandable and transparent information 103-1 Explanation of the material topic and its boundary "Responsible marketing and communication" CMR 2019 "Risk management - Operational and reputational risk - Reliability of information" CMR 2020 103-2 The management approach and its components "Responsible marketing and communication" CMR 2019 GRI 103: Management approach "Risk management - Operational and reputational risk - Reliability of information" CMR 2020 103-3 Evaluation of the management approach "Responsible marketing and communication" CMR 2019 "Risk management - Operational and reputational risk - Reliability of information" CMR 2020
+Material topic: Ensure operational effe ectiveness and business continuity 103-1 Explanation of the material topic and its boundary "Risk management - Operational and reputational risk" CMR 2020 CDI 103: Mars and a second all 103-2 The management approach and its components "Risk management - Operational and reputational risk" CMR 2020 GRI 103: Management approach 103-3 Evaluation of the management approach "Risk management - Operational and reputational risk" CMR 2020 "COVID-19: CaixaBank's response to the emergency and contribution to recovery" CMR 2020 Material topic: Communication of unc derstandable and transparent information 103-1 Explanation of the material topic and its boundary "Responsible marketing and communication" CMR 2019 "Risk management - Operational and reputational risk - Reliability of information" CMR 2020 103-2 The management approach and its components "Responsible marketing and communication" CMR 2019 GRI 103: Management approach "Risk management - Operational and reputational risk - Reliability of information" CMR 2020 103-3 Evaluation of the management approach "Responsible marketing and communication" CMR 2019 "Risk management - Operational and reputational risk - Reliability of information" CMR 2020

-Strategic Lines

-Statement of

-Non-financial

-Information

-Table of contents

-Act 11/2018 on

-Non-financial

-Information and

-diversity and GRI
+Table of contents Act 11/2018 on non-financial information and diversity and GRI